kuking/coolcooler/README.md

 ![Running](coolcooler-running.webp)

-Features:
+__Features:__

-- Low Battery Protection
+- Low Battery Protection (so you dont kill your car's battery when you leave it plugged)
-- Configurable Duty cycle
+- Configurable Duty cycle (so it does not run non-stop)
-- Internal/External temperature monitoring
+- Internal/External temperature monitoring (so it stop cooling when is cool)
 - LED light door (with soft fading)
-- LCD 16x2 ([Hitachi style](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller)) with internal and external temperature and simple two buttons menu for configuration.
-Anything more fancy would not match the cheap aesthetics.
+- LCD 16x2 ([Hitachi style](https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller)) with a mini menu for configuration using two buttons.
+Simple LCD matching the cheap aesthetics.

 Low Battery protection
 ----------------------